English at William Barnes Primary School

 |Can I use a variety of sentences (3 types of complex sentences) to suit text type, purposes and readers.|

-At William Barnes, we believe that children should be taught the appropriate skills for their ability, irrespective of age.
-We have a variety of intervention strategies in place to support children who are requiring support with either reading, writing or speaking and listening.
-These include Speech and Language therapy, Phonics in Key Stage 2, Catch-Up, SNIP and Theodorescu and Nessy Spelling Programmes, 1:1 and Rapid Readers Reading Programmes and The Oracy Project.
+At William Barnes, we believe that all children should be supported to be able to access and achieve success within age-related expectations and that some children will require more support than others to achieve this.
+We have a variety of intervention strategies in place to support children towards closing the gap in reading, writing or speaking and listening.
+These include Speech and Language therapy, additional Floppy’s Phonics across the school, Catch-Up Tutoring sessions, SNIP, Nessy Spelling Programmes, 1:1 and Rapid Readers Reading Programmes, Wellcome and Nellie projects.